CEZ lifts 2021 profit outlook on higher commodity trading income

 PRAGUE, Nov 9 (Reuters) - Czech utility CEZ CEZP.PR posted third-quarter net profit above expectations on Tuesday and slightly raised its 2021 earnings forecast, due to rising income from commodity trading and interest from tax refunds from previous years.

-The outlook for earnings before interest, tax, depreciation and amortisation (EBITDA) was also raised to 56 billion to 57 billion crowns for existing assets as the lower end of the range was tightened from a previous outlook of 55 billion crowns.
+The outlook for earnings before interest, tax, depreciation and amortisation (EBITDA) was raised to 56-57 billion crowns for existing assets as the lower end of the range was tightened from a previous estimate of 55 billion crowns.

+The raised outlook comes as CEZ's future earnings show upside potential amid the energy market price spike in Europe thanks to a strategy of pre-selling output years ahead.

+CEZ's Chief Financial Officer Martin Novak said the average realised price for those pre-sales can grow.

+CEZ, central Europe's biggest listed utility, has set a path to cut its coal output to 12.5% of the portfolio in 2030 from around a third now.
+Depreciation charges are higher due to that.

+On Tuesday, however, it said it had stopped a sale process for Polish hard coal plants because of unattractive offers.

-The higher outlook comes after the company received nearly 1.5 billion crowns of interest in arrears that related to the refunded overpayment of the gift tax on emission allowances for the years 2011 and 2012, which boosted the bottom line.
+The 2021 profit outlook increase comes after CEZ received nearly 1.5 billion crowns of interest in arrears that related to the refunded overpayment of the gift tax on emission allowances for 2011 and 2012.

-Higher commodity trading in the middle of an energy price spike has also helped CEZ, whose third-quarter attributable net profit reached 5.13 billion crowns after a loss a year ago and was above a Reuters poll average estimate of 4.07 billion crowns.
+Higher commodity trading also boosted CEZ's third quarter, with attributable net profit at 5.13 billion crowns after a loss a year ago and above estimates.

 ($1 = 21.8290 Czech crowns)